keithm-xmos/lib_dispatch/README.rst

 .. code:: console

-    git clone --recurse-submodules git@github.com:xmos/lib_dispatch.git
+    git clone git@github.com:xmos/lib_dispatch.git

 The AIoT SDK is required to build and run the FreeRTOS example applications or unit tests.
 Follow the instructions in the `AIoT SDK Getting Started Guide <https://github.com/xmos/aiot_sdk/blob/develop/documents/quick_start/getting-started.rst>`__ to setup the SDK.

-**This remainder of the section is intentionally left blank.**
+**This remainder of the section is intentionally left blank because nobody should be using this library.**